cheahjs/palworld-save-tools/README.md

 ### Prerequisites

 1. Python 3.9 or newer.
-You can install [Python 3.12 from the Microsoft Store](https://apps.microsoft.com/detail/9NCVDN91XZQP)
+    - Windows users: You can install [Python 3.12 from the Microsoft Store](https://apps.microsoft.com/detail/9NCVDN91XZQP)

 ### Windows steps